stevetheproductmanager/CFB-Computer-Rankings/README.md

 # digdat0 Computer Rankings

-What This Is
+# About This Ranking

-This tool creates an independent ranking system for college football teams.
-Unlike traditional polls, which rely on human voters, our approach is fully data-driven.
+This project creates an **independent ranking system for college football teams**.
+Unlike traditional polls, which rely on human voters, our approach is fully **data-driven**.
 Every FBS team is ranked based on their performance to date, with all games (including FCS opponents) factored into the evaluation.

-The goal is to provide a fair, transparent, and objective look at which teams have truly earned their spot.
+The goal: **a fair, transparent, and objective look** at which teams have truly earned their spot.

+---

-How We Calculate the Rankings
+## How We Calculate the Rankings

 Our algorithm blends several factors into a single score for each team:

+- **Win–Loss Record**
-Win–Loss Record: Baseline measure of results on the field.
+  Baseline measure of results on the field.

-Game Results & Margin of Victory: Quality of wins and competitiveness of losses, with caps to avoid inflating blowouts.
+- **Game Results & Margin of Victory**
+  Quality of wins and competitiveness of losses, with caps to avoid inflating blowouts.

+- **Strength of Schedule (SOS)**
-Strength of Schedule (SOS): Adjusts for the difficulty of opponents played, including both FBS and FCS teams.
+  Adjusts for the difficulty of opponents played, including both FBS and FCS teams.

+- **Quality & Recency**
-Quality & Recency: Wins against higher-ranked opponents are weighted more, with recent games carrying slightly more influence.
+  Wins against higher-ranked opponents are weighted more, with recent games carrying slightly more influence.

-Top Wins: Credit is given for victories over Top 10, Top 25, and Top 50 teams.
+- **Top Wins**
+  Extra credit for victories over:
+  - Top 10 teams
+  - Top 25 teams
+  - Top 50 teams

-Efficiency (Offense & Defense Ranks): Advanced metrics that reward balanced, sustainable performance, not just outcomes.
+- **Efficiency (Offense & Defense Ranks)**
+  Advanced metrics that reward balanced, sustainable performance, not just outcomes.

-Each of these inputs is normalized and combined to produce a single composite score.
-Teams are then ordered by this score, giving you the current pecking order based purely on performance and context — no bias, no reputation, just the numbers.
+---

+## The Composite Score

+Each of these inputs is:

+1. **Normalized** (scaled so they can be compared evenly)
+2. **Weighted** (some factors, like SOS or quality wins, matter more than others)
+3. **Combined** into a single composite score

+Teams are then ordered by this score to produce the rankings.
+The result: **no bias, no reputation — just the numbers.**

 This version includes:
 - Data Download tab (season JSON saved locally)